Grades 4 through 6

 Looking and Learning Skills

-During four or five tour stops in the galleries, students engage in activities—such as looking exercises and working in small groups—that foster conversations about works of art.
+During four tour stops in the galleries, students engage in activities—such as looking exercises and working in small groups—that foster conversations about works of art.
 The following connections are promoted:

 - Artistic: Students will make observations about the stylistic choices artists make, such as composition and color.
 This tour includes sketching or creative writing activities.